jakpor/Udacity-AWS-ML-project-5/project/README.md

 - 2373 images with 4 items in it.
 - 1875 images with 5 items in it.

-In total 10441 imaged were used.
+In total 10441 images were used.
 List of specific files is provided in `file_list.json` file.

 ### Data overview
 Sample bin images: